-Elsewhere on the Web, find out more about the Daytona 500 with background facts & information on the cars and top drivers including picture galleries, video clips of memorable moments, and a bit
+Around the web, find out more about the Daytona 500 with background facts & information on the cars and top drivers including picture galleries, video clips of memorable moments, and a bit

-of history and trivia behind the "Super Bowl of NASCAR"
+of history and trivia behind NASCAR's "Great American Race".

 Daytona Int'l Speedway- The official site with all the latest action, driver profiles, photo gallery, trivia, stats, schedule, track map, online shop and ticket information, plus info on the area and a complete schedule of all the Daytona races..